Ashe-Oro-Accelerator/hedera-nft-utilities/README.md

 });

-// Pass the path to the metadata file const mintedMetadata = await nftSDK.mintUniqueMetadata({
+// Pass the path to the metadata file const mintedMetadata = await HederaNFTSDK.mintUniqueMetadata({
     tokenId,
     supplyKey,
     batchSize: 2,